 1. Have a Clear Vision of Your Goal and Your “Why”

-Note, I didn’t say, “how you want to look in the end” because aesthetic goals alone rarely are enough to keep someone motivated.
+Note I didn’t say, “how you want to look in the end.”
+Let’s take weight loss for example: aesthetic goals alone rarely are enough to keep someone motivated.
 Eventually, the cheesecake, or pasta, or soda or whatever your weakness is will look really good and you’ll decide that you hate dieting more than you hate being fat and give in.

-Tip: Figure out a health-related goal, which may include aesthetic aspects, and write it down.
+Tip: Instead, figure out a health-related goal, which may include aesthetic aspects, and write it down.
 Focus on long-term health benefits and make a clear plan of how you will get there.

 Goals must be measurable and specific to be accomplished.
 Once you figure out the clear goal, you need a specific and measurable action plan to get there.